Martian01/openTeamOneServer/README.md

 ### Step 3: Configuration

-The server is smart enough to configure itself when it is started the first time.
+The server is smart enough to configure missing information when it starts up.
 There are not many configuration seetings to begin with, and every setting can be changed by the administrator.
 However, there is one setting the server cannot guess: the data directory you have chosen in step 1.

-So before you can continue with anything, you need to make this directory known to the server.
+So before you continue with anything, you need to make this directory known to the server.
 This is done by providing the tenant parameter "dataDirectory" as shown in the following picture:

 ![Configuration](docu/demo3.png)